segalion/securitasdirect/README.md

 2. make it executable (chmod +x securitas)
 3. edit and change NICK and PASSWD (nano securitas)
 4. try execute (./securitas)
-5. Call it from your favorite Home Automation tool (note tha inputs and outputs has been changed to be compatible with Home Assistant Alarm Component)
+5. Call it from your favorite Home Automation tool (note that inputs and outputs has been changed to be compatible with Home Assistant Alarm Component)

+You can use it to automate wherever you want:
+- When nobody on home > securitas armed_away
+- When all in home > securitas armed_home
+- When someone enter home > securitas disarmed

 EXAMPLES: